 Joint Council for the Welfare of Immigrants (JCWI) is an independent national charity which exists to campaign for justice in immigration, nationality and refugee law and policy.

-JCWI's overarching objective is to relieve poverty and hardship among immigrants and refugees by promoting their human, economic and civil rights within a frame work of international human rights conventions and treaties.
-Throughout its history JCWI has been instrumental in creating partnerships among voluntary and other service providers, becoming an important resource to them.
+Throughout our history, JCWI has been instrumental in creating partnerships among voluntary and other service providers, becoming an important resource to them.
 JCWI’s current activities fall under the following headings:

 - policy work and campaigning,